Cancel anytime

 Strengths

-- Diversified business portfolio
+- Diversified Business Model

-- Strong brand recognition (Kaplan)
+- Strong Brand Recognition (Kaplan)

-- Experienced management team
+- Experienced Management Team

-- Financial stability
+- Solid Financial Position

 Weaknesses

-- Exposure to cyclical industries (manufacturing)
+- Exposure to economic cycles

 Opportunities

-- Expansion of online education offerings
+- Expansion in online education and healthcare

 - Acquisitions of complementary businesses

-- Growth in international markets
+- Growth in emerging markets

 Threats

-- Increased competition in the education sector
+- Increased competition

 Competitors and Market Share